vikejs/vike/README.md

 </template>
 ```

-By overwriting `_default.page.server.js` you can
+By overriding `_default.page.server.js` you can
 even render some of your pages with an entire different view framework such as React.

-Note how files are collocated and share the same base `/pages/about.page.*`;
+Note how files are collocated and share the same base `/pages/about.page.`;
 this is how you tell `vite-plugin-ssr` that `/pages/about.page.client.js` is the browser-side code of `/pages/about.page.vue`.

 Let's now have a look at how to fetch data for a page that has a parameterized route.